 Carla Durand is Program Manager and Communications Associate at the Collegeville Institute.
 She earned her Master of Science in Social Responsibility from Saint Cloud State University, and her Bachelor of Arts in Sociology and Criminal Justice from Moorhead State University.
 Immediately prior to her work at the Collegeville Institute, Carla served as Associate Campus Minister at the College of Saint Benedict in the areas of service, justice, and spirituality, and also worked as the volunteer and bereavement manager for a local hospice program.
 From 1990 – 1997, she lived and served in the Appalachian Mountains of eastern Kentucky as a volunteer for an ecumenical non-profit agency.

-Laura Kelly Fanucci is Program Director with the Collegeville Institute Seminars.
+Laura Kelly Fanucci is Program Director of the Communities of Calling Initiative.
 She received her Master of Divinity from Saint John’s School of Theology and Seminary and her Bachelor of Arts from the University of Notre Dame.
-Laura is the author of Everyday Sacrament: The Messy Grace of Parenting (Liturgical Press, 2014), winner of a 2015 Catholic Press Association Award, and To Bless Our Callings: Prayers, Poems, and Hymns to Celebrate Vocation (Wipf & Stock, 2017).
+Laura is the author of several books including Everyday Sacrament: The Messy Grace of Parenting (Liturgical Press, 2014), winner of a 2015 Catholic Press Association Award, and To Bless Our Callings: Prayers, Poems, and Hymns to Celebrate Vocation (Wipf & Stock, 2017).
 Laura previously served as Research Associate of the Collegeville Institute Seminars for 8 years.
 She and her husband Franco are the parents of four sons.

 Administrative and Program Assistant

 Vivian Krueger is the Administrative and Program Assistant at the Collegeville Institute.
 Viv joined the Collegeville Institute in 2016 and has worked at Saint John’s University for 24 years in several different capacities.
 Her responsibilities include program and facility support, hospitality and event assistance.
 She has been married to her husband Randy for 36 years and they have three grown children and three grandchildren.

 Digital Communications Specialist